What is PLIF ?

 Posterior Lumbar Interbody Fusion (PLIF) is a procedure for treating lower back pain.
 The approach in this procedure is with the help of incisions in the back.
-The surgeons place an incision on youron the skin above the vertebrae to be fixed after confirming the same with the help of “Stryker’s Spine Navigation Machine”.
+The surgeons place an incision on your on the skin above the vertebrae to be fixed after confirming the same with the help of “Stryker’s Spine Navigation Machine”.

-In this procedure, intervertebral disk from the space is replaced with a metal or bone spacer and the vertebrae are fused with titanium rods and screws.
-This spacer maintains the intervertebral height and promotes healing of the bone while the rods and screws aid in stability of spine.
+In this procedure, the intervertebral disk from the space is replaced with a metal or bone spacer and the vertebrae are fused with titanium rods and screws.
+This spacer maintains the intervertebral height and promotes healing of the bone while the rods and screws aid in stability of the spine.

 You are monitored in the room and shall be given appropriate medication including pain relievers.
 You may have Patient Controlled Analgesia (PCA) pump.
 You will undergo physical rehabilitation.

 You shall continue to be monitored in the room.
 Physical rehabilitation for your back shall continue.
 IV medications may be stopped and you may be put on oral medication.

 Discharge process is undertaken.
 You will be appraised about the post-discharge exercises to be done at home and will also be explained about the discharge medication and follow up.
 You will be discharged in stable condition.

 You will be advised to avoid bending at the waist so that there is no strain injury, however, you will be advised to slowly increase your activities and as you feel better, you may exercise as per instructions to improve your strength and mobility.

 In the follow-up process, your incisions will be inspected and you will be asked to visit the doctor after 7 days for stitch removal.

 After 4-6 weeks, X-ray will be taken to confirm the fusion area is healing properly.
 After 8-12 weeks, patients will be given the prescription for physical therapy for gentle back exercises.